 That is less than a third of the depth you will be certified to dive to, having never dived from a boat and often without mastering basic skills like removing water from your mask.

 It’s the equivalent of learning to play golf in your back garden.
 All good, until you get on a real course and need to play your first ever long drive, or chip out of the sand from a bunker.
 The difference is that the worst injury in golf will be a little hurt pride.
 A diving accident can mean serious injury or even a fatality if you have not been trained properly.

 So, when you’re choosing the dive centre that will teach you your diving skills, ask yourself some serious questions.
 Do you really want to learn how to dive safely as an independent diver?
 Or are you happy with a certification card confirming you survived your first course?
 Since this sport can indeed kill you, I know which option I would prefer.

 The dangers of cutting corners

 For a diving centre, it is financially impossible to do all the above properly and offer courses at 900 Dhs or less.

-Scuba diving is an amazing and safe sport when it is done properly.
+If you do it properly, scuba diving is an amazing and safe sport.
 Just like sky diving, it is not a sport where cutting corners is a good idea.

 If you’d like to ask more questions about this or any other aspect of the diving world, contact us now!.